SarimGhori/blog_system1/README.md

 📌 Description

 This is a simple Blog Application built using PHP and MySQL.
-It allows users to read blog posts, and the admin can manage posts using CRUD operations.
+Users can read blog posts, and the admin can add new posts only.

 🛠 Technologies Used